joemehr/MachineLearning/supervisedLearning/README.md

     - Now plugging in the minimal theta_0 and theta_1 our function h(x) = theta_0 + theta_1 * x will predict h(x) = y by giving it an input x.
     - But how do we find the minimal theta_0 and theta_1?!
 GRADIENT DESCENT = algorithm that lets us find a minimal theta_0 and theta_1.
 It can also be used to minimize any arbitrary function J.
     - <img src="http://latex.codecogs.com/gif.latex?1+sin(x)" border="0"/>
+    - "Batch" Gradient Descent = each step of gradient descent uses all of the training examples.
++ Linear Regression in 2 variables with training set